D B Realty Ltd leads gainers in 'B' group

 ALSO READ

-Cubex Tubings standalone net profit rises 57.89% in the March 2020 quarter

-Cubex Tubings standalone net profit declines 50.00% in the June 2020 quarter

-Cubex Tubings reports standalone net profit of Rs 0.20 crore in the September 2020 quarter
+Linc Pen & Plastics reports standalone net loss of Rs 0.88 crore in the September 2020 quarter

-Rushil Decor reports standalone net loss of Rs 3.62 crore in the June 2020 quarter
+Linc Pen & Plastics reports standalone net loss of Rs 3.99 crore in the June 2020 quarter

+Linc Pen & Plastics standalone net profit rises 678.13% in the March 2020 quarter

 -

-Cubex Tubings Ltd, Rushil Decor Ltd, Alphageo (India) Ltd and Gallantt Ispat Ltd are among the other gainers in the BSE's 'B' group today, 25 November 2020.
+Magadh Sugar & Energy Ltd, Rushil Decor Ltd, Kesoram Industries Ltd and Linc Pen & Plastics Ltd are among the other gainers in the BSE's 'B' group today, 26 November 2020.

-Cubex Tubings Ltd, Rushil Decor Ltd, Alphageo (India) Ltd and Gallantt Ispat Ltd are among the other gainers in the BSE's 'B' group today, 25 November 2020.
+Magadh Sugar & Energy Ltd, Rushil Decor Ltd, Kesoram Industries Ltd and Linc Pen & Plastics Ltd are among the other gainers in the BSE's 'B' group today, 26 November 2020.

-D B Realty Ltd surged 20.00% to Rs 10.74 at 12:01 IST.
+D B Realty Ltd soared 19.93% to Rs 12.88 at 12:02 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 9.13 lakh shares were traded on the counter so far as against the average daily volumes of 1.06 lakh shares in the past one month.
+On the BSE, 3.79 lakh shares were traded on the counter so far as against the average daily volumes of 1.57 lakh shares in the past one month.

-Cubex Tubings Ltd spiked 19.94% to Rs 16.84.
+Magadh Sugar & Energy Ltd surged 16.95% to Rs 118.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 6915 shares were traded on the counter so far as against the average daily volumes of 1022 shares in the past one month.
+On the BSE, 22987 shares were traded on the counter so far as against the average daily volumes of 1854 shares in the past one month.

-Rushil Decor Ltd soared 16.83% to Rs 125.3.
+Rushil Decor Ltd spiked 14.90% to Rs 142.25.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 46459 shares were traded on the counter so far as against the average daily volumes of 2653 shares in the past one month.
+On the BSE, 73806 shares were traded on the counter so far as against the average daily volumes of 8004 shares in the past one month.

-Alphageo (India) Ltd exploded 15.95% to Rs 239.15.
+Kesoram Industries Ltd spurt 13.71% to Rs 49.75.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 2.09 lakh shares were traded on the counter so far as against the average daily volumes of 7277 shares in the past one month.
+On the BSE, 2.13 lakh shares were traded on the counter so far as against the average daily volumes of 39505 shares in the past one month.

-Gallantt Ispat Ltd advanced 14.19% to Rs 32.6.
+Linc Pen & Plastics Ltd exploded 12.86% to Rs 188.65.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 23681 shares were traded on the counter so far as against the average daily volumes of 3320 shares in the past one month.
+On the BSE, 12061 shares were traded on the counter so far as against the average daily volumes of 1676 shares in the past one month.

 Powered by Capital Market - Live News